SergeyPetrachkov/CorporateTestflight/Readme.md

 * Before launching the iOS app you need to launch an instance of our Backend.
 Choose `CorporateTestflightBackend` as your active scheme and run the scheme (it'll ask you for admin access, it's fine, it's the way Vapor works)
 * Without stopping the backend, choose `CorporateTestflightClient` as your active scheme, select your favorite simulator and run the project.

-## The structure
+## The workshop structure

 This is a monorepo for the whole system, which includes the backend, frontend and shared codebase (all in Swift).
 We will be working in the Client part to go through the steps of our workshop.
+To start, you need to checkout `workshop` branch.
+Main branch is the reference.
+We only gonna work in the client project, backend and the shared codebase are not in the scope of the workshop.

 ## Task #1 (We all do stuff together)